prilr/elevate/docs-website-src/content/_index.md

 # Monitor the elevation log
 /scripts/elevate-cpanel --log

-# In case of errors, once fixed you can continue the migration process
+# In case of errors, once fixed, you can continue the migration process
 /scripts/elevate-cpanel --continue
 ```

-## SumUp of upgrade process
+## Upgrade process overview

 The elevate process is divided in multiple `stages`.
-Each `stage` is repsonsible for one part of the upgrade.
+Each `stage` is responsible for one part of the upgrade.
-Between each stage a `reboot` is performed before doing a final reboot at the very end.
+Between stages, a `reboot` is performed, with one last reboot at the end of the final stage.

 ### Stage 1

-Start the elevation process by installing the `elevate-cpanel` service responsible of the multiple reboots.
+Start the elevation process by installing the `elevate-cpanel` service responsible for controlling the upgrade process between multiple reboots.

 ### Stage 2

 Update the current distro packages.
-Disable cPanel services and setup motd.
+Disable cPanel services and setup the custom upgrade MOTD.

 ### Stage 3

-Setup the `elevate-release-latest-el7` repo and install leapp packages.
+Setup the Leapp ELevate package repository and install Leapp packages.
 Prepare the cPanel packages for the update.

-Remove some known conflicting packages and backup some existing configurations. (these packages will be reinstalled druing the next stage).
+Remove some known conflicting packages and back up some existing configurations.
+These packages will be reinstalled later.

 Provide answers to a few leapp questions.